 Ever go to a restaurant while on a diet, flip open the menu, and be confronted with 50 items you don’t know anything about?
 Start feeling guilty, wonder what would be OK to eat, what would set back your progress 2 weeks, or contemplate quitting your diet altogether right there?

 Once you start learning about Keto, you can start making more informed choices.
 You’ll be able to estimate how many carbs and calories are in that Admiral’s Feast dinner.
 How much protein is in that sampler appetizer?

 So, my solution – combine Intermittent Fasting WITH Keto.
 Start simple.
 Follow the Intermittent Fasting Eating Schedule, then break your fast with keto approved foods.

 Give Keto an honest shot.
-There’s a Keto Cookbook which was Bestseller, and it’s COMPLETELY free.
+There’s a Keto Cookbook which was Bestseller.
 I use it daily.
 Get it, then see how you feel about the diet options.
 Once you start seeing those delicious, Pinterest ready pictures, you might open up to the idea a bit more.

 Because HERE IS THE SECRET TO WEIGHT LOSS.
 HERE is what all of those other fake diets, fake workouts, fake fads won’t tell you:

 You HAVE to LIVE the healthy lifestyle that works for you!
 This means making changes and diving in, JUST to test them out.
 You have to get a feel for them.
 It’s like driving a car, except instead of getting into a sleek, modern vehicle, you are transforming into a sleek, modern body.
 It takes time and experimentation to find the fit for you.